frimtec/pikett-assist/README.md

 Be aware that confirmation replies are not possible if alphanumeric short code SMS numbers are used.

-#### Send confirmation replies
+#### Acknowledgement method

-Enable or disable whether confirmation replies should be sent back to the operations center.
+Method how to acknowledge alerts received from the operations center.

-If the warning system of your operations center does not support confirmation messages, you can deactivate this setting to save the cost of sending the extra reply SMS.
+* Disabled: no acknowledgement
+* SMS with static text: acknowledgement as SMS reply with a static text
+* SMS with dynamic text: acknowledgement as SMS reply with a dynamic text (extracted from the received SMS)

-#### Confirmation reply
+##### Confirmation reply (for method: SMS with static text)

-Defines the text to send back as alarm acknowledgement to your operations center.
+Defines the static text to send back as the confirmation reply to your operations center.

+##### Confirmation reply extraction pattern (for method: SMS with dynamic text)

+[Regular expression][regular-expression] pattern with one group to extract a confirmation value from the received SMS that will be used as the confirmation reply and sent back to your operations center.<br>
+_WARNING_: If the pattern can not extracted a value from the received SMS, no acknowledgment is send back to your operations center!

 #### Auto confirm